[banging my head against a wall]

-- Buy 20% more yardage than you estimated.
+- Buy a little more yardage than you estimated.

 Today, I am wearing a brown sweater that I knitted from a vast assortment of brown yarns that I sell.
 Many of them were close in color or from the same color family, but many were not.
 They were just brown.
 And I could gaze at this sweater all day.
-I am gazing at it now as my fingers slip off the keys and ,u tu[omg siffers as a resi;t/
+I am gazing at it now as my fingers slip off the keys and my words are starting tu[om siffers as a resi;t/

 Do you think it was hard to make this?
-My knitting skills are near nil.
+My knitting skills are pretty basic.
 I never learned to do intarsia, cables, entrelac or any of that stuff.
 I just use straight garter stitch or stockinette or maybe if I'm in a really fancy mood, I will do a seed stitch.
 I knit while I watch TV and I scarcely look at what I am doing.
 And no one has sweaters that look like mine.
-Well, okay, in a few cases, that is probably a good thing, because I make mistakes while I work and often refuse to unravel, but still...
-I have the most creative sweaters in my neighborhood, I promise you.
-And I never, ever, ever run out of whatever yarn I was using, because I use a wild hodgepodge of ONE COLOR FAMILY and make sure I have extras.
+My sweaters are amazing.
+I have the most creative sweaters in my neighborhood.
+And I never run out of whatever yarn I was using, because I use a wild hodgepodge of yarn from ONE COLOR FAMILY and make sure I have extra.